Last Updated on April 6, 2023

-BritBox, the BBC / ITV streaming service loaded with British tele for North America, has commissioned a spin-off of the long-running BBC “Father Brown” period mystery series.
+Fans of cozy murder mysteries have had their prayers answered.
+BritBox, the BBC / ITV streaming service loaded with British tele for North America, now offers two seasons of “Sister Boniface Mysteries,” the spin-off of the long-running BBC “Father Brown” period mystery series.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 The BritBox Original “Sister Boniface Mysteries” is a light-hearted murder mystery set deep in the British countryside, and stars Lorna Watson (Father Brown, Horrible Histories) as a clever, Vespa-driving, crime-solving Catholic nun.

 The British period series also features familiar faces, including Mark Williams, that “Father Brown” fans will certainly recognize.